17 Eyeshadow Tips & Hacks That'll Take You From Beginner To Pro

 Eyeshadow Tip #11: Use Eyeshadow Instead of Eyeliner

 Trade in your liquid liner for eyeshadow, and you’ll get a smokier, softer finish.
-All you need is a thin angled brush and a dark shade of eyeshadow.
+All you need is a thin, angled brush and a dark shade of eyeshadow.
 Then, simply apply it as you would your regular liquid eyeliner.
 It’s also great if you want to slay a colorful line.
 TikTokers have recently shared the most amazing hack that transforms any eyeshadow into a liquid liner.
 Just grab a fine liner brush, soak it in micellar water and then pick up some eyeshadow and apply it to your lid.
 See it in action in the tutorial below:

 View this post on Instagram

-Eyeshadow Tip #12: Create a Crème
+Eyeshadow Tip #12: How to Create a Cream Eyeshadow

-Eyeshadow Tip #13: Use your Lash Curler For An Easy Cut Crease
+Eyeshadow Tip #13: Use Your Lash Curler For An Easy Cut Crease

 @lenkalul the easiest way! ad using lunar beauty nude prism palette & eyeko black magic cocoa edition eyeliner from my @boxycharm #boxycharm #boxycharmpartner #makeup ♬ original sound – _

 An eyeshadow cut crease is such a hawt look, RN, but we won’t lie; it’s not always easy to achieve.
 Unless you have a lash curler to hand.
 Start by dusting your entire lid with an eyeshadow of your choice to serve as your base (Lena chose a neutral shade).
 Then dip a large fluffy brush in a contrasting shade.
 Place your eyelash curlers a few millimeters above the eyelid’s crease, then use the outer rim of the curler as your stencil to create a cut crease effect.